 The Virginia Tech Applied Research Corporation (VT-ARC) is a private non-profit 501c3, applied research corporation affiliated with Virginia Polytechnic Institute and State University (Virginia Tech or VT).
-VT-ARC accelerates the process of solving complex issues of national importance through the identification and application of cutting edge technologies.
-Our work combines strategy, policy, technology, and operational considerations in the national security domain and others.
-The VT-ARC business model is to be a global collaboration hub that leverages the $450M/YR basic research enterprise of Virginia Tech but also extends far beyond that robust enterprise to ensure direct access to the best technology and subject matter expertise wherever it may reside—in academia, industry, Government or internationally.
+VT-ARC accelerates solutions to complex issues of national importance through the identification, development and application of cutting edge analytics and advanced technologies.
+We leverage the rich, multidisciplinary research and innovation ecosystem of Virginia Tech, combining strategy, policy, technology, and operational considerations across multiple domains including national security.
+The VT-ARC business model is to be a global collaboration hub that leverages the $500M/YR basic and applied research enterprise of Virginia Tech but also extends far beyond that robust enterprise to ensure direct access to the best technology and subject matter expertise wherever it may reside—in academia, industry, Government or internationally.
 VT-ARC operates out of a state of the art building with outstanding facilities in the heart of the Ballston research district in Arlington, VA. just steps away from DARPA, ONR, AFOSR, and NSF who collectively fund >$13B/year in research and development (R&D).

 The Virginia Tech Applied Research Corporation has three unique facilities located in Blacksburg and Arlington, Virginia